openworm/openworm_docs/docs/community.md

 ### Mailing Lists

 There are two Google Groups in connection with OpenWorm.
-We suggest joining both lists to stay current, introduce yourself to the project, and participate in ongoing discussions.
-Simply login with you Gmail username and click on "Join Group" for each list.

-[This list](https://groups.google.com/forum/?hl=en#!forum/openworm) is for general updates and announcements related to the project.
+[This list](https://groups.google.com/forum/?hl=en#!forum/openworm) was for general updates and announcements related to the project.

-[This list](https://groups.google.com/forum/?hl=en#!forum/openworm-discuss) is for high-volume type technical discussions, day-to-day communications, and questions related to the OpenWorm project.
+[This list](https://groups.google.com/forum/?hl=en#!forum/openworm-discuss) was for high-volume type technical discussions, day-to-day communications, and questions related to the OpenWorm project.

+>> **⚠ NOTE: Discussions have moved to Slack.**
+>> The mailing lists above have become quiet of late...
+Most of the in depth discussions in the project have moved to [Slack](http://openworm.org/contacts.html).

 ### Twitter